Blog

 Panama

 The standard workweek is 48 hours, with a maximum of 8 hours per day.
-Overtime is paid at a premium.
+Overtime is limited to 3 hours per day and 9 hours per week, and is compensated with a 100% premium.

 Paraguay

-The standard workweek is 48 hours, with a maximum of 8 hours daily.
-Overtime is limited to 3 hours daily, 9 hours per week, and paid at a premium.
+The standard workweek is 48 hours, with a maximum of 8 hours per day.
+Overtime is limited to 3 hours per day and 9 hours per week, and is compensated with a 50% premium.
+Nighttime and holiday overtime is compensated with a 100% premium.

 Peru

 The standard workweek is 48 hours, with a maximum of 8 hours per day.
-Overtime is paid at a premium.
+Overtime is compensated with a premium ranging from 25% to 35%.

 Puerto Rico

-The standard workweek is 40 hours, with a maximum of 8 hours daily.
-Overtime is paid at a premium.
+The standard workweek is 40 hours, with a maximum of 8 hours per day.
+Overtime is paid at double rate

 Uruguay

-The standard workweek is 44 hours, with a maximum of 8 hours daily, for the commercial sector.
-Overtime is paid at a premium.
+The standard workweek is 44 hours, with a maximum of 8 hours per day for the commercial sector, and 48 hours per week for the industrial sector.
+Overtime is limited to 8 hours per week and is compensated with a 100% premium.

 Venezuela